 - Use examples and stories, rather than confronting the reader with just your opinion;

-- Focus on the issue and not on writer’s own experiences;
+- Focus on the issue and not on the writer’s own experiences;

 - Emphasize intelligence and argument, rather than emotions.